debezium/debezium/RELEASING.md

 To perform release automatically invoke a [Jenkins job](http://ci.hibernate.org/view/Debezium/job/debezium-release/).
 Two parameters are requested
 * `RELEASE_VERSION` - a version to be released in format x.y.z
 * `DEVELOPMENT_VERSION` - next development version in format x.y.z-SNAPSHOT

+When the release is completed then execute the [manual reconfiguration](#reconfigure-docker-hub-builds) for Docker Hub builds.